UoB-HPC/hpc-course-examples/mpi/example6/README.md

 Here we pack variables into a single message buffer on the sending process and unpack them on the receiving process.
+This is a direct and no-nonsense approach.
+However, this
-This is a direct and no-nosense approach.
-However, this appoach requires that the programmer explicitly carry out the packing and unpacking operations, which can be error prone.
-Also this approach is compuationally more expensive than its alternative should a similar message be sent several times in a program.
+approach requires that the programmer explicitly carry out the packing and unpacking operations, which can be error prone.
+Also this approach is computationally more expensive than its alternative should a similar message be sent several times in a program.

 derived-type
 ------------

-This approach requires more setup but is compuationally more efficient if used several times and is less error prone as the compound message is automatically broken into it's constituent parts.
+This approach requires more setup but is computationally more efficient if used several times and is less error prone as the compound message is automatically broken into its constituent parts.

 The derived-type is based around the offsets in memory between the storage locations of the variables concerned.